|

 inhabitant to know how to handle boats well.
 Block Island really only had

+two occupations of note: farmer or ship crew.
 This elder Captain Dunn married 15 Oct 1730, Priscilla Ball of New Shorham,

 and had as a son Samuel Dunn, Jr., born 1943.
 This son, Captain Samuel Dunn, Jr., b.
 3d Jan.
 1743; d.
 15th Dec.
 1787, would